DWU CONSULTING — AI RESEARCH

 Pattern 1: Deregulation Shocks Often Trigger Bankruptcy

 Braniff (1982) filed within 4 years of deregulation.
 Multiple carriers struggled to adapt to free competition.
-Carriers with inefficient cost structures or poor route positioning could not survive.
+Carriers facing cost structures above the industry median or suboptimal route positioning encountered challenges (DOT BTS cost data).

 Pattern 2: Labor Agreements Are Primary Targets